Ducco-The-Duck/StS_Clone/README.md

 7. There is one playable character: The Juggler.
 8. Knives and Juggling are mechanics associated with the Juggler.

+Features to be added:
+1. Hand size limit (important)
+2. Viewing deck, discard pile, draw pile etc. (important)
+3. Non combat elements of the game
+4. More cards
+5. More characters
+6. More enemies

 ## Mechanics
 ### Blocking with Armour
 Units can gain armour, which takes damage before their hp.
 Units lose armour at the end of their turns.